OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Trading Statistics at Profit Thresholds up to 1M ISK](img/ex10_cell16.PNG)

-The data shows a significant drop in daily opportunity count, even at a threshold as low as 100K ISK.
-However, the majority of daily profit is still captured.
-This makes for an easy strategy to execute: while most EVE players, even those dedicated to trading, would find it tedious to process up to 400 \(median\) opportunities a day; however, processing 20 to 30 opportunities, while still capturing the majority of the profit, seems very reasonable.
+The data shows a significant drop in daily opportunity count ratio, even at a threshold as low as 100K ISK.
+However, the majority of daily profit ratio is still captured.
+Thus, while an obvious trading strategy is to simply take every opportunity we find; these results show that this isn't necessary.
+In particular, while even dedicated EVE traders may find it tedious to capture 400 \(median\) opportunities a day, they need not bother.
+Instead, we can reduce the opportunity count significantly \(by choosing an appropriate threshold\), and still capture a substantial portion of daily profit.

 ### Analysis Limitations